-How is rhodochrosite mined?
+Rhodochrosite is a manganese carbonate mineral with crystals that are typically red in color.
 The search for the world’s finest rhombic rhodochrosite specimens started in the 1970s when a specimen, later called the Alma Queen, had been dug by a rock hound and ended up being displayed in Tucson.
 This specimen caused renewed interest in its source, the Sweet Home mine, near Alma, Colorado.

 The three specimens considered by most as the world’s finest rhombic rhodochrosite specimens were displayed at the Rock Summit Show in Denver in 2020.
 The exhibit was labeled “Rhodochrosite Royalty.”
 Each specimen has a story to tell…